Hercai: Plot

 Meanwhile, Aslan is working with Reyyan's real father, Mahfuz, who has come back to help his daughter expose Azize.
 However, Aslan becomes obsessed with Reyyan and loses focus.
 He attempts to kill Miran out of jealousy, and nearly succeeds.
 Upon a second attempt, he ends up causing his own death.
-At the same time, Fusun Aslanbey, Azize’s sister-in-law, returns and reveals to everyone Miran is not an Aslanbey: his real father is not Mehmet Aslaneby, but Hazar Şadoğlu.
+At the same time, Fusun Aslanbey, Azize's sister-in-law, returns and reveals to everyone Miran is not an Aslanbey: his real father is not Mehmet Aslanbey, but Hazar Şadoğlu.
 Upon learning this, Miran reaches his breaking point.
 He takes Reyyan with him and they move into a rural cottage to escape their reality.

 When Miran learns the truth, Hazar makes attempts at building a relationship with his son, but Miran is not interested.
 Later, Miran plays the rest of the tape he took from his mother's room.
 In it, she tells her friend she is pregnant with Hazar's child; she wishes for it to be a boy, and plans to name him Miran.
 Any doubt Miran had that Hazar is his real father disappears.
 Meanwhile, Reyyan comes face to face with her real father and accepts his only request—that she let him hug her.
 Upon seeing her forgiving her own father, Miran turns to Hazar and accepts him as his father.

 Nasuh begins chasing the reasons for Azize's strong hatred of his family.
 He discovers her real name is Ayşe, his first love.
 He confronts her, and asks her why she hates his family.
 Azize shares their past, including the child they had together, and their plans to get married.
 However, one day, Azize woke up to find her house engulfed in flames, and fainted from smoke inhalation.
 When she woke up a few days later, Nasuh's mother informed Azize that her entire family, including their child, died in the fire.
 Nasuh's mother tells Azize that Nasuh has remarried, and blames her for their child's death.
 Feeling betrayed, Azize decides to get revenge.
 Her original plan was to punish Hazar by taking away his daughter.
 However, after Mehmet killed himself, her hatred intensified and she plotted a plan for vengeance using Miran.
 Nasuh is shocked, and explains to Azize that his mother had told him Azize died in the fire, which is why he remarried.
 Nasuh also tells Azize their child never died, but is the same Hazar whose life she has been trying to destroy.

 To show how remorseful she is for her sins, Azize reveals that Miran's mother, Dilşah, is alive.
 Having been locked away from reality for so long, Dilşah is struggling mentally to adapt to her new life.
 Miran, however, is overjoyed at being reunited with his mother.
-Meanwhile, Reyyan, upon seeing Azize’s state and learning the origin of her hatred toward Hazar and Miran, convinces Miran to forgive Azize.
+Meanwhile, Reyyan, upon seeing Azize's state and learning the origin of her hatred toward Hazar and Miran, convinces Miran to forgive Azize.